yangwu1227/sql-case-studies/README.md

 * `role_arn`: The IAM role ARN to assume.
 If provided, the `profile_name` must have the `sts:AssumeRole` permission.

 * `duration_seconds`: The duration, in seconds, for which the temporary credentials are valid.
-If [role-chaining](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_manage-assume.html) is used, the maximum duration is 1 hour.
+If [role-chaining](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles.html#iam-term-role-chaining) occurs, the maximum duration is 1 hour.

 ```python
 import boto3